dra11y/vscode-pglint/README.md

 * `pglint.lintOnSave`: Automatically lint Postgres SQL files on save.
 Default: `true`

 * `pglint.clearOnChange`: Clear diagnostics when the document is changed.
+Default: `false`

+* `pglint.warnWholeStatement`: When the keyword or substring of the error is found, add a warning diagnostic to the entire statement to make it easier to spot.
 Default: `true`

 * `pglint.usePlPgsqlCheck`: If the `plpgsql_check` extension is available, use it to perform additional checks on each `CREATE FUNCTION`.
 Default: `true`